 - All other on-campus research, under approved safety plans, may continue.

-Following discussions over the last week with the Research Ethics Board and the Safety Office, and subsequent to the Government of Ontario’s announcement and guidelines for the province-wide Step 1 re-opening effective Friday, June 11, 2021, we are implementing changes to human participant research.
+Following discussions over the last week with the Research Ethics Boards and the Safety Office, and subsequent to the Government of Ontario’s announcement and guidelines for the province-wide Step 1 re-opening effective Friday, June 11, 2021, we are implementing changes to human participant research.
 Additionally, with rapid testing protocols in place, researchers may engage in domestic field research outside the Waterloo Region.

-Human participant research
+Human participant Research

-All in-person (face-to-face) research involving human participants that has been approved on the University of Waterloo campus or an off-campus location in Canada can resume.
+In-person (face-to-face) research involving human participants that has been approved on the University of Waterloo campus or an off-campus location in Canada can resume.

 Off campus field research

 The health and wellbeing of our University community depends on each of us taking safety precautions not only in research but in our day-to-day activities.
-The University of Waterloo expects our students and staff to follow all public health and safety guidelines when off campus.
+The University of Waterloo expects our students and staff to follow all public health and safety guidelines when on-and off campus.